-Rekow discloses this limitation.
 In Rekow, after the homologous landmarks on the generic form and scan objected are matched (FIG. 8), the CAD/CAM software scales (deforms) the generic coordinates so they are sized substantially the same as the scanned coordinates.
-EX-1003 ¶123.
+EX-1003 ¶118.

 FIG. 9 describes the scaling operation.
 The space between the prepared tooth surface and adjacent teeth (i.e., the "gap measurement") is recorded.
 Also recorded are height and width measurements of the target tissue and/or adjacent objects.
 For example, these may include the "maximum height... of the cusp tips."
 EX-1010 9:8-65.
 The ratio of these values to the equivalent distances on the generic form yields a "scaling factor" that can guide transformation of the coordinates.
 Id.
 This scaling factor can be different in all three dimensions such that, for example, the height may be increased (or decreased) disproportionately to the width and relative position of the implant, or any combination thereof.
 EX-1010 23:28-24:17.
 In this way, the generic form can be mathematically sized (deformed) in three dimensions to fit the space available for the reproduction while maintaining the homology between the anatomical features.
-EX-1003 ¶124.
+Rekow teaches that "a replacement part (dental implant) may be created using the computer-based generic form scaled according to the 'gap' left for its placement, and from measurements of adjacent objects."
+EX-1010 9:18-25; EX-1003 ¶119.

 Additionally, as illustrated in FIG. 10, additional coordinates can be added to emphasize features (anatomical landmarks) of the object or the generic form.
 The additional coordinates ensure that the anatomical feature is not smoothed out, or otherwise eliminated, either by system operators or by the CAD/CAM software.
-EX-1010 9:25-32; EX-1003 ¶125.
+EX-1010 9:25-32.
+EX-1003 ¶120.

-Finally, the resulting representation may be further deformed by a "free-form deformation technique."
+The resulting representation may be further deformed by a "free-form deformation technique."
 EX-1010 9:40-55.
 As illustrated in FIG. 11, using this method a surface coordinate "is selected and moved to a new position" thereby creating "local effects" in which the deformation to the surface geometry "decrease[s] radially about the point of interest."
-Id.; EX-1003 ¶126.
+Id; EX-1003 ¶121.

-Further, Rekow discloses a dental prosthesis that "incorporates information from both the scanned tooth and from the generic tooth form."
+Rekow discloses a dental prosthesis that "incorporates information from both the scanned tooth and from the generic tooth form."
 EX-1010 9:54-56.
 As illustrated in FIG. 12 below, the template tooth form 136 stored in the database contains a local coordinate system 140, based on maximum height (in the occlusal plane) of the cusp tips:

 EX-1010 FIG. 12; 9:57-60.
 The database also contains the positions of the proximal contacts 142 and 144 relative to that local coordinate system 140.
 If a landmark 146 is placed on the prepared tooth 148, a local coordinate system 150 relative to the prepared tooth 148 can be calculated.
 Since the two contact points 142 and 144 on the prosthesis must match the two contact points on the proximal teeth, a transformation from the generic coordinates to the prosthesis coordinates can be made.
 EX-1010 9:60-67.
-As a result of this transformation, the 3-dimensional shape of the dental prosthesis is determined based on the deformed template tooth form.
-EX-1003 ¶127.
+As a result of this transformation, the 3-dimensional shape of the dental prosthesis is determined based on the deformed template tooth form that spans the defective portion.
+Thus, Rekow discloses deforming the template to the computer generated 3-dimensional representation to create a deformed template having a shape that is used to determine the 3-dimensional implant shape of a dental implant, wherein the dental implant matches the shape of the deformed template.
+EX-1003 ¶122.

 b.
-Claim 2: The method as set forth in claim 1, wherein the three-dimensional image data is obtained from image slices of the target tissue.
+Claim 2: The method as set forth in claim 1, wherein the 3-dimensional image data is obtained from image slices of the target tissue.